namhyung/uftrace/INSTALL.md

 CONFIGURATION
 =============

-The uftrace implements own version of configure script to save user preferences.
-The config file (named `.config`) is created if not exist on build time with default options.
+The uftrace implements its own version of configure script to save user preferences.
+The config file (named `.config`) is created, if it doesn't exist, at build time with default options.
 User can set custom installation directories or build directory with this script.

     $ ./configure --help